SumitsHub/learn-react/03-react-concepts/src/tutorial/11-performance/03-performance-hooks/README.md

   };
   useEffect(() => {
     fetchData();
-  }, [fetchData]); // this is going to be an infinite loop -> since fetchData is a normal function and will be created from scratch every time componnet rerenders
+  }, [fetchData]); // this is going to be an infinite loop -> since fetchData is a normal function and will be created from scratch every time component rerenders
 }
 ```